ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/_review.md

             - It allows Snort to detect encrypted traffic.
             - It improves packet processing performance.
             - It enables Snort to be run on legacy hardware.
-            - It support multiple rule sets at the same time.
+            - It supports multiple rule sets at the same time.
         correct_answer: 2
         explanation: >
             It improves packet processing performance by parallelizing tasks.